CodingNagger/advent-of-code-2020/README.md

 go test ./...
 ```

+Looks like some unimportant tests for days 24 and 19 broke with my final solutions.
+Don't run the command.
+I won't fix them, they probably should be deleted
+but since I'm not sure I'll leave them there forever.

 ## Some posts I wrote about this year's Advent of Code

 - [Some interfaces you can write in Go or C# to save time](https://www.codingnagger.com/2020/12/03/advent-of-code-interfaces-to-improve-your-life/)